 5. red-shift evidence for a center to the universe

-6. major discoveries that undermine the big bang
+6. major discoveries that contradict the big bang

 7. irreducible complexity